Dylan-Liew/Cultisk/README.md

   [Git](https://git-scm.com/downloads)

 * Install required packages for Electron App
-  * Run `npm install git+https://github.com/willy00/zerorpc-node.git` to install zeroRPC
   * Run `npm install` in the project root folder to install necessary packages

+* Install required modules for Cultisk Py
+  * Run `pip install -r requirements.txt`

 * Run the application by running the following commands in the order as stated and different terminal
   * `py cultiskpy\main.py` under cultiskpy directory